 If you would like to further explore the possibility of working together, the first thing to do is to give me a call.
 I will welcome the opportunity to answer any questions you might have.
 Also, I'd like to get a general idea of the concerns and/or goals that are prompting you to consider therapy.
 I’ll want to make sure there is a match between your needs and my skills and experience.
 More than likely there will be.
 However, if you have a specific issue that I have limited experience with (for example, if your primary concern is an eating disorder) and you have not yet explored treatment with specialists in that area, I may refer you to someone else.
 These initial phone calls usually don't take more than 15 minutes or so (and, of course, are free of charge).
 If you decide you’d like to schedule your first session, we can do so during this call.
-If possible, I like to schedule a 75 minute time slot for the first session.
+Whenever possible, I prefer scheduling a 75 minute time slot for the first session.

 Let me give you an idea of what to expect from our initial meeting.
 The main purpose of a first session is for us to get to know one another.
 For my part, I'll want to build on our phone conversation and develop a more thorough understanding of what brings you to therapy.
 I’ll be interested to hear about your hopes and aspirations.
 And I’ll want to get some idea of what life looks like for you now.
 Ideally, our discussion will not only inform me, but will also further your process of self-exploration.
 At some point, usually by the end of our first meeting, I will share with you some ideas about how me might proceed.
 Together, in collaboration, we’ll develop a shared understanding of what we are working to accomplish during our time together and how we are going to go about it.
 This first session is also an opportunity for you to get a sense of how it would be to work with me.
 It is important that you find a therapist who is a good match for you and it is perfectly okay to think of the first sessions with a therapist as a kind of trial run.